 - Ramez N. Eskander

-Associate Clinical Professor, Ob/Gyn & Reproductive sciences.
-Authored (or co-authored) 68 research publications.
+Associate Clinical Professor, Ob/Gyn & Reproductive sciences, Vc-health Sciences-schools.
+Authored (or co-authored) 85 research publications

 - accepting new patients